 Leave a Legacy

-Everyone should make a will, even if you think your estate is of little value, as it is the only way to ensure your property and possessions go to those you wish after your death.
-If you do not leave a will it can cause a great deal more work for relatives at an already stressful time.
-Once you’ve made a will, it is important to keep it up-to-date, as life changes, such as marriage or the arrival of grandchildren, may affect your wishes.
+Everyone should make a Will, even if you think your estate is of little value, as it is the only way to ensure your property and possessions go to those you wish after your death.
+If you do not leave a Will it can cause a great deal more work for relatives at an already stressful time.
+Once you’ve made a Will, it is important to keep it up-to-date, as life changes, such as marriage or the arrival of grandchildren, may affect your wishes.

 Most people’s main asset is their home.
 Inheritance Tax (IHT) is index linked but whereas 15 years ago your property may have represented 60% of the IHT threshold, it may now exceed it.
 Every penny over the IHT limit is taxed at 40% - except legacies to Charities, which are tax exempt.

 Other common legacies include a ‘specific legacy’ where a specific item such as land or property is left to an individual or organisation, or a ‘pecuniary legacy’ where a specific sum of money is left.